marinagem-www/2023.marinagem.com/projects/en/actions-to-relate-to-oneself.md

 ---
-ptitle: Actions to Relate to Oneself
+project_title: Actions to Relate to Oneself
 dimensions: 59 x 42 cm each
 medium: Inkjet on paper
 year: '2017'